teadetime/robosys/README.md

 ### Lessons Learned
 ---
-- Molding is hard!
+- Molding is hard and mold complexity shoul dbe minimized (molding and mold design took 90% of my time)
 - Circular molds are especially difficult
-- 3d printing isn’t always the answer, A cardboard mold could have been made as well
+- 3d printing isn’t always the answer, A cardboard mold could have been made as well and sped up my process
 - Single use molds are an option-- this could have saved me a lot of time since it was hard to print parts
+- Multi-DOF actuators are controllable and give a very complex motion.
+When multiple actuators are combined, it is likely that very complex behavior could be achieved.
+Smaller and more of these actuators definitely warrants exploration in the future.
+As well as a similar design using cable actuation.

 #### Works Cited